Theodor Heuss: Presidency

-Heuss shaped the office of president by his non-partisan governing.
+Heuss shaped the office of the president by his non-partisan governing.
 As a representative of the democratic-liberal and cultural traditions of Germany, he was a symbol of confidence in the German post-war republic in the international community.
 His further state visits to Turkey, Italy, Canada, the United States, and the United Kingdom contributed greatly to the increase of appreciation toward the still young Federal Republic of Germany.
 Even though being critical of German militarism, Heuss supported re-armament and the founding of the new West German Army in 1955, in agreement with the Western European partners and within the structures of NATO.
 Nonetheless, his ironic speech at the swearing in of the first new soldiers, "Nun siegt mal schön!" ("Happy war-winning!"), is well remembered.

 In 1959, Heuss was awarded the prestigious Friedenspreis des Deutschen Buchhandels.
 In addressing the memory of Nazism and the Nazi dictatorship, Heuss introduced the concept of collective shame as opposed to collective guilt.
 His rhetoric encouraged the Germans to never forget the Holocaust and precisely described the crimes against the Jews but he refrained from citing those who were responsible for their suffering.

-In 1957 Heuss donated a sculpted portal entry to the Camposanto of the Teutons and the Flemish in Vatican city.
+In 1957, Heuss donated a sculpted portal entry to the Camposanto of the Teutons and the Flemish in Vatican City.
 The portal, by sculptor Elmar Hillebrand of Cologne, gives access from the Teutonic Cemetery to the Church of Santa Maria della Pietà in Camposanto dei Teutonici, the National Church in Rome of Austria, Germany, and the Netherlands.

-On 12 December 1963 Heuss died in Stuttgart, aged 79.
+On 12 December 1963, Heuss died in Stuttgart, aged 79.